Nancy Pelosi Claims She Will Not Yet Deliver Articles Of Impeachment Despite Democratic Pushback

 — Manu Raju (@mkraju) January 9, 2020

-In response to the growing push for Pelosi to deliver the articles of impeachment, the San Francisco congresswoman assured Democratic lawmakers that she would not hold onto the articles “indefinitely” and that they would been sent to the Senate “soon.”
+In response to the growing push for Pelosi to deliver the articles of impeachment, the San Francisco congresswoman assured Democratic lawmakers that she would not hold onto the articles “indefinitely” and that they would be sent to the Senate “soon.”
 However, she did not offer any concrete timeline.

 Meanwhile, Republican senators are hoping that Pelosi’s delay will be grounds to dismiss the charges.
-As previously reported by The Inquisitr, Sen. Josh Hawley of Missouri introduced a resolution, citing the failure to deliver the articles.
+As previously reported by The Inquisitr, Sen. Josh Hawley of Missouri introduced a resolution to do so, citing the failure to deliver the articles.